danielchg/danielchg.github.io/content/posts/oc-mirror/index.md

 ### Install

-The `oc-mirror` plugin is writen in Golang, hence this is just a binary that you can download to your machine, copy it to some place in your `$PATH` and add execution permissions.
+The `oc-mirror` plugin is written in Golang, hence this is just a binary that you can download to your machine, copy it to someplace in your `$PATH`, and add execution permissions to it.
 It can be downloaded from the [offical OCP release site](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/4.11.2/).

 ```bash
 curl https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/4.11.2/oc-mirror.tar.gz -o oc-mirror.tgz